hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 The following sections describes how the modified debugger can be used.

 #### Runtime Debugger Setup
+To achieve an impression of liveness inside the Elm runtime debugger, two steps need to be performed:
+ 1. Exchange the original `elm-lang/virtual-dom` package with the modified one described above.
+ 2. Apply live reloading on the Elm application.

+Exchanging the `elm-lang/virtual-dom` is done as follows: After installing the Elm packages required for your projects (this are at least `elm-lang/core`, `elm-lang/html`, and `elm-lang/virtual-dom`) replace the contents of the folder where your copy of `elm-lang/virtual-dom` lies in with the contents of [https://github.com/jchromik/virtual-dom](https://github.com/jchromik/virtual-dom).
+An `elm-lang/virtual-dom` package in version 2.0.2 should be located in  `elm-stuff/packages/elm-lang/virtual-dom/2.0.2`.
+The modifications made are based on 2.0.2.
+Other versions starting with 2 may work as well since there are only minor changes between the versions.
+Now live replaying history when refreshing the page should work when using the Elm Reactor.
+Also, the buttons "Load", "Store", and "Clear" should be visible below the "Import" and "Export" buttons.
+The next step describes how to automatically reload the page when a change has happened.

+We need to setup a live reload server that watches the files under development and issues a page reload if any file was changed.
+Also, we need either a script or a browser plug-in, that reloads the page, whenever the live reload server fires.
+There are many ways to achieve such a setup.
+We only describe one possible way.
+ 1. Install a Node.js based live reload server with `npm install -g livereload` (for more informations see [https://github.com/napcs/node-livereload](https://github.com/napcs/node-livereload))
+ 2. Install a browser plug-in that listens on the live reload server.
+We used [http://livereload.com/extensions/](http://livereload.com/extensions/) and installed it on a Chromium Browser from the Google Web Store.
+ 3. Start the Elm Reactor in your project directory with `elm-reactor`.
+ 4. Start the live reload server and tell to watch your project directory including Elm files with `livereload /path/to/project -e 'elm'`.
+ 5. Open a browser, enable the live reload plug-in and visit your project.
+This is usually on `http://localhost:8000`.
+ 6. Start developing.

 <<< TODO: WRITE! >>>

 ### System boundaries